 Best Ways To Start A DIY Vertical Garden

 If desired, consider painting or decorating your containers to add a personal touch to your vertical garden.
 Use non-toxic paint or waterproof sealant to protect the containers from weathering.
 Let your creativity shine and make your vertical garden containers unique.

-See also Beginner's Guide To Building A DIY Greenhouse
+See also Best Ways To Create A DIY Succulent Garden

+Best Ways To Start A DIY Vertical Garden